arozanov/movies/README.md

 `yarn test`

-For E2E tests install Cypress for your platform, and run
+For E2E tests install Cypress for your platform, run

 `npx cypress open`